 Don’t worry, you don’t need a fancy sardine tin for this upcycle, a standard tin from the supermarket will do.
 If you don’t have any, I suggest you go buy yourself a tin of sardines in olive oil (they are so cheap).

 Then, make yourself a delicious and nutritious lunch of sardines on toast.
-For something fancier, just add smashed avocado (my son’s favorite).
+For something fancier, just add smashed avocado (my son’s favourite).

-After lunch, wash the empty can in hot soapy water, before turning it into a lovely Christmas ornament or the tree.
+After lunch, wash the empty can in hot soapy water, before turning it into a lovely Christmas ornament or a tree.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.